creationix/luvweb/README.md

 ## Making Luv

-To build the luv library you need to install cmake and lua on your system.
-I tested with Lua 5.2.3 and CMake 3.3.0 on OSX, but should work with other combinations.
-You also need your system's C compiler.
+To build the luv library you need to install **cmake** and **lua** development headers on your system.

-Once you have the build dependencies, clone this repo and run `make`.
+Once you have these dependencies, clone this repo and run `make`.

 ```sh
 git clone git@github.com:creationix/luvweb.git